SomerEsat/ethereum-staking-guides/README.md

 ### Configure a firewall

 Ubuntu 20.04 servers can use the default [UFW firewall](https://help.ubuntu.com/community/UFW) to restrict traffic to the server.
-We need to allow SSH, RDP, Grafana (for metrics), and TCP port 13000/UDP port 12000 (for Prysm) to connect to the server.
+We need to allow SSH, RDP (for remote desktop connections), Grafana (for metrics), and Prysm (for incoming P2P connections) to connect to the server.

 Allow SSH - Allows connection to the server over SSH (port 22/TCP).